-In many instances, I have found that the individual handling a debtor's
+In many instances, we have found that the individual handling a debtor's

 account had no idea with what type of entity he or she was doing business.

-example, personal guarantees can be sought from corporations.
-It is not
+personal guarantees can be sought from corporations.
+It is not uncommon

-uncommon to invoice one entity, and receive a check from another distinct
+to invoice one entity and receive a check from another distinct entity.

-entity.
-It is prudent to secure credit applications or subscribe to a
+It is prudent to secure credit applications or subscribe to a business

-business credit reporting entity.
-It is also prudent to keep copies of
+credit reporting entity.
+It is also prudent to keep copies of checks which